Get started with customer relationship management tools

 Activity

-Write down your top 3 key takeaways from this lesson.
+Write down your top three key takeaways from this lesson.

 You’ve now started to learn about CRM systems.
-With so many CRM options online, it’s good to start by exploring the different features on a free platform.
-You can then find out what type of system works best for you, then make your decision based on a clear plan.
+With so many options, your next step may be to try the different features on a free platform.
+This could help you find out what type of system works best for you.
+You can then make your decision based on a clear plan.

 Related learning links